bhalim1994/BookFinder/README.md

 - Uploading book postings shows you a preview of the picture before submission using jQuery
 - Created a static chat room widget that uploads the messages you send using jQuery

-The top level contains these HTML files:
+# Top level HTML files
 - 404.html
 - app-info.html
 - chat-list.html